chaos-polymtl/lethe/doc/source/installation/apple_arm.rst

 Installation on Apple ARM (M1 or M2)
 #########################################

 Lethe can be now be deployed on Apple ARM, namely M1 and M2 chips.
 The support for these chips is experimental, but all Lethe solvers can be deployed for this type of architecture.
-So far, we have found
+So far, we have found that Lethe performs very efficiently on Apple ARM architecture.

 The installation of Lethe consists in two steps:
 1. Installation of deal.II using the Candi toolset